mhmd-azeez/bangbezh-website/README.md

 ## Bangbezh
 Bangbezh is an athan app for Kurdistan.
+Bangbezh project is suspended and currently **not** under active development.
+### Download the last version [here](https://github.com/encrypt0r/bangbezh-website/releases/tag/v3.1)

 ### Main Features:
 + Prayer times for 13 Kurdistan cities